Vendor vulnerabilities: Understanding third-party risk management

 Vulnerability management

 Threat actors can exploit vulnerabilities, or security weaknesses, in networks, software, operating systems, and equipment – and they do, often.
-Breaches caused by vulnerability exploitation rose by 180% from 2022 to 2023§.
+Last year, 20% of breaches began with attackers exploiting known vulnerabilities, highlighting how skipping patches can open the door to serious risk1.
 Managing vulnerabilities is one way in which organizations could help prevent malicious access through compromised vendor software or systems.

 Regulatory compliance